rhaug77/kubernetes-hackfest/labs/helm-setup-deploy/README.md

         containerPort: 3009
         ```

-    * Valdiate that the `imageTag` parameter matches the tag you created in Azure Container Registry in the previous lab.
+    * Validate that the `imageTag` parameter matches the tag you created in Azure Container Registry in the previous lab.

     * Add `imagePullSecret` to each deployment.yaml file for each microservice

-        **NOTE: Only do iIf the Service Principal role assignment in Build Application lab failed.
+        **NOTE: Only do if the Service Principal role assignment in Build Application lab failed.
 You will need to add the Docker Registry secret that was created to each deployment via a mechanism called an imagePullSecret.**

         [charts/service-tracker-ui/templates/deployment.yaml](../../charts/service-tracker-ui/templates/deployment.yaml)